alissonsol/Archive/projects/examples/website/README.md

 Below are the end-to-end steps to deploy the `website` example to `localhost` (assuming Docker is installed and Kubernetes enabled).
 Execution below is from the `automation` folder.

-- Create resources: a Kubernetes cluster
+- Create resources

 ```shell
 ./yuruna.ps1 resources ../projects/examples/website localhost
 ```

-- Build the components: a simple C# website application
+- Build the components

 ```shell
 ./yuruna.ps1 components ../projects/examples/website localhost
 ```

-- Deploy the  workloads: deploy the website to the cluster, with certificates and NGINX ingress
+- Deploy the  workloads

 ```shell
 ./yuruna.ps1 workloads ../projects/examples/website localhost